M.S. in Geography

 For questions about the Geospatial Information Science Concentration or applying to the concentration, contact the concentration coordinator, Dr. Pinliang Dong, at GISPhD@unt.edu.
 Onsite and telephone meetings with academic advisors can be scheduled year around.

 Ph.D. in Environmental Science

-The Department of Geography works closely with the Institute of Applied Science (IAS) which coordinates a Ph.D. in Environmental Science.
+The Department of Geography and the Environment works closely with the Institute of Applied Science (IAS), which coordinates a Ph.D. in Environmental Science.
 Students interested in pursuing a Ph.D. in geographical aspects of environmental science should consult a geography faculty member with similar research interests.
 In consultation with the IAS, this faculty member will identify suitable prerequisite coursework and help the student assemble an appropriate degree plan.